Scientists Uncover the Mechanism Behind Alzheimer's Drug Lecanemab

-For the millions of families navigating an Alzheimer's diagnosis, the recent approval of new treatments has offered a tangible, if complex, hope.
+For the millions of families navigating an Alzheimer's diagnosis, the recent FDA approval of new treatments has offered a tangible, if complex, hope.
 One such therapy, lecanemab, has shown it can slow the progression of this devastating disease, yet a fundamental question has lingered in the scientific community: how, exactly, does it work?
 A groundbreaking new study has now provided a clear and elegant answer, revealing the precise cellular mechanism that turns this antibody into an effective cleanup crew for the brain.
 This discovery not only solves a long-standing puzzle but also illuminates a promising path toward safer and more powerful future treatments.

 The research centers on the brain's own immune cells, called microglia, and their role in combating the sticky amyloid plaques that characterize Alzheimer's.
 While these cells naturally congregate around the toxic protein clusters, they often fail to remove them effectively.
 Scientists have theorized that lecanemab helps by binding to amyloid, but the new findings confirm that its true power lies in its ability to rally microglia into action.
 The key is a specific part of the antibody known as the Fc fragment, which acts as a crucial activation signal.
 "Our study is the first to clearly demonstrate how this anti-amyloid antibody therapy works in Alzheimer's disease," says Dr. Giulia Albertini, co-first author of the study.
 "We show that the therapy's efficacy relies on the antibody's Fc fragment, which activates microglia to effectively clear amyloid plaques."